PierceRoberts34/SteamWishlistScraper/README.md

 A command line program to scrape data from your Steam Wishlist
 # Description
 SteamWishlistScraper is designed to fetch data about the games on your Steam wishlist.
-It requires the Python Interpreter.
+It was created in Python 3.1.

 `wishlist-scraper [OPTIONS] URL`
 # Options